● Honest comparison

 Daily Deed vs TapKat

 TapKat and Daily Deed are the two specialist platforms in US charity prize promotions.
-Both operate exclusively as no-purchase-necessary giveaways with a mandatory free-entry path — neither runs raffles.
-The differences are operational: who sources the prize, who files state registration, when funds reach the charity, and what eligibility bar a nonprofit has to clear.
+Both operate exclusively as no-purchase-necessary giveaways with a mandatory free-entry path. neither runs raffles.
+The differences are operational: how the prize gets funded, who files state registration, when funds reach the charity, and what eligibility bar a nonprofit has to clear.
 This page lays out where each fits without spin.

 Side-by-side